Los Baños, Laguna: Post-EDSA revolution era

-21st Century
+21st century

-The 6th Flora Malesiana, a triennial gathering of people with botanical expertise regarding "Malesia", was held from 20 to 24 September 2004.
+The 6th Flora Malesiana, a triennial gathering of people with botanical expertise regarding "Malesia", was held from September 20 to 24, 2004.
 It provided a forum for Flora Malesiana members and encouraged publications on Malesian plants.

 During the 2005 Southeast Asian Games, Los Baños played host to the aquatics events, with the newly built Trace Aquatic Center at Trace College serving as the venue.

-The headquarters of the Association of Southeast Asian Nations (ASEAN) Center for Biodiversity was opened on 8 August 2006, having leased office spaces until late 2010s from the DENR-Ecosystems Research and Development Bureau, located at the College of Forestry, University of the Philippines Los Baños.
-It coincided with the foundation day celebrations of the organization.
+The headquarters of the Association of Southeast Asian Nations (ASEAN) Center for Biodiversity was opened on August 8, 2006.
+It leased office spaces until late 2010s from the DENR-Ecosystems Research and Development Bureau (ERDB), located at the College of Forestry, University of the Philippines Los Baños (UPLB) until it moved to its newly built own buildings at a parcel of land near the University Health Service (UHS/'Infirmary') towards the late 2010s/early 2020s, which coincided with a foundation anniversary celebrations of the organization.
 The Philippines assumed the Chairmanship of ASEAN in 2006 and played host to the 12th ASEAN and East Asia Summits (held in Metro Cebu, January 2007).

 In January 2007, the 5th ASEAN Inter-Club Age-Group Swimming Championships was held in the Trace Aqua Sports Center.

 Los Baños also plays host to the UAAP, as the Trace Aquatics Center has served as the venue for the league's swimming competitions since UAAP Season 70 until UAAP Season 76.

 Currently, Los Baños is probably the densest habitat of academicians in South East Asia.
 Although it is a small town, it has contributed widely through scientific achievements and contributions locally and worldwide particularly on agriculture.

-On 3 December 2020, its incumbent mayor, Caesar P. Perez was assassinated by an armed assailant, with a former councilor-colleague said to be the mastermind.
+On December 3, 2020, firing from outside the perimeter walls, its incumbent mayor Caesar P. Perez was assassinated inside the municipal office premises by an armed assailant, with a former opposition councilor suspected to be the mastermind.